whiteagnus/ACBre/ACBre/ACBre_Readme.txt

 StateCheck("ACBRE",CD_STATE_NOTVALID)~ and the same for ~!InPartySlot(LastTalkedToBy(),0)~ / ~~InPartySlot(LastTalkedToBy(),0)~ for "Player1"]
 -(improvement) the cutscene in the Thunderhammer smithy will now be centred above the action so it's better to watch [MoveViewPoint([815.490],INSTANT) in der accut_03.baf eingefügt]
 -(improvement) For his BGII quest, the second text fragment can now be collected out of Pimlicos house without Korgan having to join the party: the door to Pimlico's house will be unlocked if Breagar is in the party [Ausführen von "Unlock("Door0905")" über die ACBre.baf]
+-(improvement) the hooded dwarf should now spawn near the group and no longer get stuck behind walls or closed doors -(improvement) Ralph should now spawn near the group and no longer get stuck behind walls or closed doors -(improvement) Forres and his Duergar.
+If for some reason Forres turned hostile before his dialogue, all durgar will become neutral for peaceful resolution.
--(improvement) the hooded dwrf should now spawn near the group and no longer get stuck behind walls or closed doors -(improvement, EET) in ToB, the existing Breagar from SoA will be spawned if called by the fate spirit (for continued game and Breagar was not in party upon transition to ToB)
+-(improvement) acforres.d added new dialogue state after peaceful resolution -(improvement, EET) in ToB, the existing Breagar from SoA will be spawned if called by the fate spirit (for continued game and Breagar was not in party upon transition to ToB)
 -(portrait, BG(II):EE, EET) changed default (Nix's) portrait choice to a "Head only" portrait for BG(II):EE+EET's "small" portrait
--(crossmod) with Amber should trigger correctly [AreaCheck("M#ARE01") corrected to AreaCheck("M#AR01") in acamber.baf] -(crossmod) Breagar's dialogue about the cutscene events in the Promenade should really only happen after the cutscene and not 'in any other area than Irenicus Dungeon'
+-(portraits) removed all quest NPC portraits with unclear copyright status -(crossmod) with Amber should trigger correctly [AreaCheck("M#ARE01") corrected to AreaCheck("M#AR01") in acamber.baf] -(crossmod) Breagar's dialogue about the cutscene events in the Promenade should really only happen after the cutscene and not 'in any other area than Irenicus Dungeon'
--(install) upon deinstalling main component, the crossmod and PID will be deinstalled automatically [changed to REQUIRE_COMPONENT ~Setup-ACBre.tp2~ 0]
+-(crossmod) DSotSC: Breagar's Einmischdialog in Jet'Layas Aufnahmedialog (DSotSC) hoffentlich gefixt -(install) upon deinstalling main component, the crossmod and PID will be deinstalled automatically [changed to REQUIRE_COMPONENT ~Setup-ACBre.tp2~ 0]
 -(install) in setup.tra: Error Message @2 changed to not BGT-specific [~Ihr habt kein Spiel installiert, für das die Mod kompatibel ist.
 Installation wird abgebrochen.~]
--(internal) changed path to LANGUAGE to get rid of the doubled setup.tra.
+-(install) added check for BP-BGT Worldmap because Breagar needs to be installed first -(internal) changed path to LANGUAGE to get rid of the doubled setup.tra.
 -(internal) removed lines of STATE_WHICH_SAYS in ACStates.tra and changed them to OUTER_SPRINTs because they are fixed and known in BGT and EET (also, removed the ACStates.tra)
 -(internal) changed path to current eet cmpvars.tpa in EET folder